gbdev/pandocs/src/Timer_Obscure_Behaviour.md

 multiplexer are the values of those bits, not the carry of those bits.
 This is the reason of a few things:

-- When writing to DIV, the whole counter is reset, so the timer is also affected.
+- When writing to DIV, the whole internal counter is reset, so the timer is also affected.

 - When writing to DIV, if the current output is 1 and timer is